All Products

 Binary audio data

-Returns the binary audio data of the current streaming synthesis segment.
-This may be empty if no new data arrives.
+Returns binary audio for current segment (may be empty if no new data).

 Important

-• In streaming speech synthesis, for compressed formats such as MP3 and Opus, use a streaming player to play the audio segments.
-Do not play them frame by frame to avoid decoding failures.
+• In streaming speech synthesis, for compressed formats such as MP3 and Opus, the segmented audio data must be played using a streaming player.
+Do not play it frame by frame, as this causes decoding to fail.

-Players that support streaming playback include ffmpeg, pyaudio (Python), AudioFormat (Java), and MediaSource (JavaScript).
+Streaming players include FFmpeg, PyAudio (Python), AudioFormat (Java), and MediaSource (JavaScript).

-• When combining audio data into a complete audio file, append the data to the same file.
+• When combining audio data into a complete audio file, write to the same file in append mode.

-• For WAV and MP3 audio formats in streaming speech synthesis, only the first frame contains header information.
+• For WAV and MP3 audio from streaming speech synthesis, only the first frame contains header information.
 Subsequent frames contain only audio data.

 public String getRequestId()